Higher dimensional distortion of random complexes: Filling estimates for random complexes

 The proof of this proposition is a simple consequence of theorem 2 in \cite{gundert2012}:

-\begin{thm*}[Gundert and Wagner, \cite{gundert2012}] Let $\hat{\lambda}^1(X)$ denote the spectral gap of {\it normalized} Laplacian on $1$-forms.
-For all $c>0$, there exists a constant $K$ such that if $p \geq \frac{K \log n}{n}$ and $X = X_{n,p}$ is a random $2$-complex (with complete $1$-skeleton) then with probability greater than $1 - n^{-c}$. \end{thm*}
+\begin{thm*}[Gundert and Wagner, \cite{gundert2012}] Let $\hat{\lambda}^1(X)$ denote the spectral gap of {\it normalized} (up-down) Laplacian on $1$-forms on a simplicial complex, $X$.
+For all $c>0$, there exists a constant $K$ such that if $p \geq \frac{K \log n}{n}$ and $Y = Y_{n,p}$ is a random $2$-complex (with complete $1$-skeleton) then with probability greater than $1 - n^{-c}$. \end{thm*}

+Here the {\it normalized Laplacian} can be obtained from the Hodge (up-down) Laplacian, $\partial d$, by normalizing the rows: For each edge, $e$, let ${\rm deg}(e)$ denote the number of $2$-faces of $Y$ that contain $e$.
+If we use the indicator functions $\mathbf{1}_e$ as the basis for $C^1 (Y; \R)$ and write the normalized up-down Laplacian, $L$, as a matrix with respect to this basis, then we have $ L = D \partial d $, where $D$ is a diagonal matrix whose diagonal entries corresponding to the basis element $\mathbf{1}_e$ is $\frac{1}{{\rm deg}(e)}$ (see \cite{gundert2012} or references therein for more information).